Rishabh-sx/Udacity-BakingApp/README.md

 # Baking App

-**This application is part of Udacity - Android Developer Nanodegree and based on Udacity's Project Rubric shared below:**
+**This application is part of Udacity - Android Developer Nanodegree and based on Udacity's project rubric shared below:**

 ## Common Project Requirements